-According to the EU VAT is a general, broadly based consumption tax assessed on the value added to goods and services.
+According to the European Union, VAT is a general, broadly based consumption tax assessed on the value added to goods and services.

-This consumption tax is regulated by Brussels (in our pre-Brexit UK) and is set to at least 15% with the UK taking liberty to increase this to 20%.
+This consumption tax is currently regulated by Brussels (until the UK formally withdraws from the EU) and is set to at least 15%, with the UK taking liberty to increase this to 20%.
 You can work out how much tax you are paying by dividing the sales amount by a value of 6.
 This means for every £100 you spend you are paying £16.66 in tax, which actually is quite a lot.